 GeneCards Summary for S100A2 Gene

 S100A2 (S100 Calcium Binding Protein A2) is a Protein Coding gene.
-Diseases associated with S100A2 include lung squamous cell carcinoma and chondromyxoid fibroma.
+Diseases associated with S100A2 include chondromyxoid fibroma and lung cancer.
 Among its related pathways are Direct p53 effectors.
 GO annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is S100A6.

 UniProtKB/Swiss-Prot for S100A2 Gene